 Conduct Process When the Person Alleged of Committing Sexual Misconduct is a Student

-- An impartial investigator from the Dean of Students Office will be assigned to conduct a thorough investigation of the allegation(s).
+- An impartial investigator from the Office of Equal Opportunity will be assigned to conduct a thorough investigation of the allegation(s).

 - The complainant and respondent will have timely notice of meetings.